 Being a leader is always a work in progress.
 A good leader seeks to unlearn and learn the traits required to create a happy and creative work environment.
 The art of practicing mindful leadership is definitely a quality crucial to your leadership development.

 In the book Finding The Space To Lead, Jannice Moruno stated that:

 A leader is a person who has an unusual degree of power to project on other people his or her shadow or his or her light.

 To be a great leader, you need to go beyond the strategic intricacies.
 Intelligence and confidence are integral to guide your team towards success.
 But being thoughtful and intuitive is what will set you apart from the rest of the crowd.

 Your team doesn’t only require a calculative leader.
 It needs a mentally strong one too.

-A mindful leader is receptive, open, non-judgmental, and pays attention to every little detail in the present moment.
-When a leader is plagued by stress, anxiety, or is self-serving, the team’s performance suffers as well.
+A mindful leader is receptive, open, non-judgmental and pays attention to every little detail in the present moment.
+When a leader is plagued by stress, anxiety, or self-serving, the team’s performance suffers.

 However, it is easier said than done.
 Cultivating such an emotionally stable leadership presence requires effort.
 Here are six ways through which you can practice the approach of mindful leadership: